SKFazleeRabby/vuetify-django-boilerplate/README.md

 $ git commit -m "initial project version"
 ```

-Now clone the github repository in your directory by running the command in the terminal
+Next step is to clone the github repository in your directory by running the command in the terminal

 ```
 git clone https://github.com/fazleerabby/vuetify-django-boilerplate.git